-Students pick up mail and packages sent to them via their student mail address at the Georgia Tech Post Office, which is located in the Exhibition Hall (unless they reside in the Graduate Living Center or Tenth and Home Apartments.)
+Students pick up mail and packages sent to them via their student mail address at the Georgia Tech Post Office, which is located on the first floor of Student Center (unless they reside in the Graduate Living Center or Tenth and Home Apartments.)
 Students can find instructions to look up their student mail address at postoffice.gatech.edu.

-Breaks/Halls Closings:
+Breaks/Halls Closings